z-h-a-o-p-a-n/elevator-sim/README.md

 - **All elevators start at floor 1**.
 - **Boarding/exiting on same tick**: An elevator can drop off and pick up passengers at the same floor in one tick.
 - **Capacity**: If an elevator is full, assigned passengers at that floor wait until the next visit.
+- **Sky-lobby**: Two elevator cars can share the SAME elevator shaft.
+The upper one serves one of the top zones, the lower one serves the lower local floors.

 ## What I'd Improve With More Time

+- Complete Sky-lobby implementation
 - Express elevator support (skip floors)
 - Visualization (floor-by-floor animation or Gantt chart)
 - Benchmark suite to compare algorithms across traffic patterns